ldevivo33/fin-news-analyzer/README.md

 ## What's Next?

-This is just the beginning, I am working on the following features currently and will ship ASAP:
+I am currently working on the following features currently and will ship ASAP:
 - Web Deployment
-- RSS/Atom scraper to ingest live headlines
 - Historical analysis & trends